technix/atrament-web-ui/README.md

 ### Custom CSS styles and classes
 To add custom CSS classes or modify styles of existing elements, edit `resources/styles/custom.css` file.
 It contains a list of modifiable element classes for reference.

+### External functions
+If you add any external functions to your Ink file, the JS function code should be added as a separate `*.js` file to the `resources/externals` folder.
+See example file `example.js.txt` for details.

 ## Export

 Default Atrament UI build, `npm run build-web`, is a web application for web server deployment.
 However, there are other export modes.